abhishekposhwal/auragrove/README.md

-# AuraGrove - EcoChic E-Commerce Platform
+# AuraGrove - E-Commerce Platform

 Welcome to AuraGrove, a modern e-commerce application built with a focus on sustainability and ethical products.
 This project serves as a showcase for a beautiful, responsive, and feature-rich online store.